hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005.md

 - V6.0.10P2N18 (OpenFiber)
 - V6.0.10P2N19 (OpenFiber)

-# Usage

-{% include_relative ont-nokia-use.md %}
+{% include_relative ont-nokia-use.md username="ont" alertEnablePassword="The following enable password is used to enter GponCLI over a serial connection.
+The models currently distributed in Italy by TIM and OpenFiber have no way to enter GponCLI via serial, only via telnet after flashing a custom firmware.
+The enable password is not useful for accessing the Web Gui." %}

 {% include_relative ont-nokia-useful-command.md %}

-## Enable password

-{% include alert.html content="The following enable password is used to enter GponCLI over a serial connection.
-The models currently distributed in Italy by TIM and OpenFiber have no way to enter GponCLI via serial, only via telnet after flashing a custom firmware.
-The enable password is not useful for accessing the Web Gui." alert="Note" icon="svg-info" color="blue" %}

-You can use this tool to generate the enable password:

-{% include cig_password.html username="ont" %}

 # Advanced settings
 ## Unlock serial and TELNET